 How to become a mental health advocate?
 You do not need a degree, a diagnosis or work as a licensed therapist to become a mental health advocate.
 The general idea behind advocacy is supporting mental health by spreading awareness, reducing stigma and supporting the cause.
 If you are looking for a way to become a mental health advocate, don’t worry I’ve got your back.

-Volunteering and participating in mental health events are a great way to show your support as an advocate.
-I started out as a volunteer for NAMI (National Alliance on Mental Illness).
+Volunteering and participating in the mental health community is a great way to show support as an advocate and be surrounded by your peers.
+I started out volunteering for NAMI (National Alliance on Mental Illness).
 If you are looking for volunteer opportunities I would contact your local NAMI affiliation.
+A simple Google search for mental health volunteer work and events will do.

 Mental health is in need of funding for research, resources and raising awareness.
 Fundraising is a great way to advocate and raise money for a cause you are passionate about in mental health.
 For example, if you are passionate about suicide prevention, you can ‘Start a Campaign’ to raise money for the American Foundation for Suicide Prevention.